Mark070707/Software-Engineering-Portfolio/week11_requirements.md

 in these areas.

 In addressing common team challenges, we've initiated efforts to mitigate miscommunication.
 Regular updates, where everyone shares their progress and challenges, have become a valuable practice.
-Although participation in these conversations is not uniform, the mere initiation of such discussions signifies an improvement in team communication.
-As I reflect on these aspects of my journey, the commitment to continual learning and enhancement remains at the forefront.
+Although participation in these conversations is not uniform, the mere initiation of such discussions signifies an improvement in team communication.As I reflect on these aspects of my journey, the commitment to continual learning and enhancement remains at the forefront.
 I look forward to further refining my skills and contributing meaningfully to our collaborative efforts.
 <br>